aallahyar/mc4c_py/README.md

     - pysam v0.15.1+
     - matplotlib v2.1.2+ (only for producing summary statistics)

-Conventions:
+## General remarks:

+### Nomenclature:
-In the following text, we will be using the following conventions.
-Files and folders are _italicized_ and place holders (i.e. variables, arguments) are enclosed by angle brackets (i.e. <config_file> represents a place holder named “config_file” that needs to be replaced by appropriate input from user).
+We will be using the following conventions.
+Files and folders are _italicized_ and place holders (i.e. variables, arguments) are enclosed by angle brackets (i.e. <config_file> represents a place holder named “config_file” that needs to be replaced by appropriate input from the user).
 Unix shell commands (such as bash, zsh or sh) are indicated  with “$” sign and script names (and their command line arguments) are printed in Courier New font (e.g. mc4c.py).
 Taken together, the following command: